 Thanksgiving is one of the most beautiful holidays.
 Since I got with my American partner, I have gleefully embraced this day, as it stands for everything that I deeply value and cherish: family, gratitude, joyful get togethers and great soul food that fills your stomach AND your heart in equal measure.
-While I believe that it’s actually the side dishes of the Thanksgiving meal that are the unsung heroes of the day, the most prominent element of this holiday is without a doubt the turkey.
+While I believe that it’s actually the side dishes of the Thanksgiving meal that are the unsung heroes of the day, the most prominent element of this holiday is without a doubt the turkey (Roast turkey recipe with traditional stuffing).
 It’s certainly the piece of the whole preparation process that entails the most hassle and requires the most planning.

 Yet, you can be the most organized person in the world, but that doesn’t save you from the occasional, “Oh no, how could this happen?” when you realize you bought a wonderful frozen turkey but, given its weight or all the other day-to-day stuff going on in your life, you just didn’t manage to start the defrosting process enough in advance to make sure the bird is thawed in time to prepare it for cooking.
 Don’t worry – we’ve all been there and had to get creative to ensure we had everything ready in time for the big meal.